Partake in this age-old bathing ritual for a full Turkish immersion

-The Warm Room: this is where you go to perspire, after you sit for a around 10-15 minutes, an attendant will vigorously scrub your skin with a traditional olive soap before washing away all the dead skin with clean water.
+The Warm Room: this is where you go to perspire.
+After you sit for around 10-15 minutes, an attendant will vigorously scrub your skin with a traditional olive soap before washing away all the dead skin with clean water.
 A second scrub using a rough mitten (kese) is then administered before another rinse down.

 The Cool Room: after towelling off, head to the cool room to relax and drink something hydrating.
 This is also where you wait – if you’ve opted – for your next treatment.